I think I might be suffering with a mental health illness, can you help me?

 Either in the military environment or as a veteran, at some point nearly all of us will experience a mental illness to some degree.
 Why some people are affected more than others has no simple answer but nevertheless, for a short period, they may need assistance.

 We can help assess you.
-Your answers are confidential and will not be shared with anyone except the practitioners who will be delivering your support.
-Please call 023 9254 8068 or email Danny Egan firstname.lastname@example.org
+Your answers are confidential and will not be shared with anyone except the practitioners or staff who will be delivering your support.
+Please call 0800 468 1664 or email firstname.lastname@example.org who will be able to advise you with seeking appropriate support.

 I was injured while serving in the Royal Marines, can I claim compensation?